Worship: Christianity

-Anglican devotions are private prayers and practices used by Anglican Christians to promote spiritual growth and communion with God.
+Anglican devotions is private prayers and practices used by Anglican Christians to promote spiritual growth and communion with God.
 Among members of the Anglican Communion, private devotional habits vary widely, depending on personal preference and on affiliation with low-church or high-church parishes.

 Adoration versus veneration

 The New Testament uses various words translatable as "worship".
 The word proskuneo - "to worship" - means to bow down to Gods or kings.

 Roman Catholicism, Anglicanism, Oriental Orthodoxy, and Eastern Orthodoxy make a technical distinction between two different concepts: